-Next, I create an outline of the research topics, with sample questions for each.
+Next, I create an outline of the research topic along with sample questions.
 This is the same structure that I will use for the test design or discussion guide.

 If it’s a usability study, I will also include a draft of the user scenarios.

 I indicate whether the sessions will be recorded.

 I use this information to build the screener, so I detail exactly who we want to recruit and who to screen out.
 I also include quotas here for each customer segment, if needed.

 Participant profile criteria varies a lot from client to client, so don’t work from a standard template.
 Age is the only constant, so I can screen out minors.

 Here, I explain where I will draw participants from—usually an email invitation, website intercept, or Facebook ads.